nvmedrano/test/README.md

 # GoogleSeleniumPage
-Please copy the GoogleSeleniumPage.java file int a working Selenium/java project.
+- Please copy the src/GoogleSeleniumPage.java file into a working Selenium/java project.
-My computer and tools were not working properly and I was not able to upload the config files, sorry.
+My computer and tools were not working properly and I was not able to upload the config/project files, sorry.